PasanIsHere/PasanIsHere/README.md

 # Hi there <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> I'm Pasan!
 Took a break to travel, and now I'm back!
-Learning something new and maxing out my Claudemaxxing every day.
-If you're in Toronto, you might catch me helping organize events or just building at a coworking café ^^
+Learning something new and Claudemaxxing every day.
+If you're in Toronto, you might catch me helping organize events or just building at a coworking space ^^

 ## 🛠️ Things I'm building right now